Horse Gram Rice

 Cook for 2 whistles and allow pressure to release naturally for 10 minutes and then open it.

-Fluff the rice and serve hot with raita, pickle, or papad.
+serve the Horse gram rice hot with raita, pickle, or papad.

 Nutrition Facts